What’s in this article for you?

 Top Calendar Application – Default Calendar & Fantastical 2

-Default calendar app is one of the rare if not an only app that has home-spring (home-screen) utility by showing you the date, and as such it is pretty straightforward app.
+The default calendar app is one of the rare if not an only app that has home-spring (home-screen) utility by showing you the date, and as such, it is a pretty straightforward app.
 I’d argue based on my personal experience that it is syncing slightly better than your 3rd party application.

-Beside the default app, I am a huge fan of Fantastical and everything they’ve done to their natural language comprehension mechanism, that makes it exceptionally easy to get events saved into the shared calendar.
+Besides the default app, I am a huge fan of Fantastical and everything they’ve done to their natural language comprehension mechanism, which makes it exceptionally easy to get events saved into the shared calendar.

 Top Task Manager – Omnifocus 3

 Whatever your task manager is, you want to have an app that is continuously worked on and improved.
-I’d say that beside Omnifocus, there are only a handful of apps that have such a backing, such as: Todoist and Asana.
+I’d say that besides Omnifocus, there are only a handful of apps that have such backing, such as Todoist and Asana.

 Top Project Management App – Trello